 - Rhetoric and the New Testament

-During her time as Kirby Laing Postdoctoral Research Fellow, Katherine hopes to extend her work on emotions in the New Testament by invesitgating themes of anger and non-retaliation across a range of NT texts with the aim of uncovering various Early Christian responses to hostility and loss.
+Katherine continues to extend her work on emotions in the New Testament by invesitgating themes of anger and non-retaliation across a range of NT texts with the aim of uncovering various Early Christian responses to hostility, harm and loss.
+Within this research she is also interested in how conceptions of the self affect the possibilities for Christian emotional life.

 Jesus in History and Culture (2017-18)